pickplugins/wishlist/readme.txt

 === Wishlist  ===
 	Contributors: pickplugins
 	Donate link: http://pickplugins.com
-	Tags: Wishlist, Wish list, Wish-list, WooCommerce Wishlist, Bookmark, Favorites, WP Wishlist, Product Wishlist Requires at least: 3.8
+	Tags: Wishlist, Wish list, Wish-list, WooCommerce Wishlist, product wishlist, Wishlist plugin Requires at least: 3.8
 	Tested up to: 5.4
 	Stable tag: 1.0.9
 	License: GPLv2 or later
 	License URI: http://www.gnu.org/licenses/gpl-2.0.html

-	Add wish-list feature to your WooCommerce product or any post types.
+	Add wishlist feature to your WooCommerce product or any post types.

 == Description ==

-Wishlist is elegant plugin to enhance your shop website to allow user to add product to wish list, so the can purchase in later, wishlist can be public or private so this is useful for other visitor to find some useful product on your site from existing wishlist.
+Wishlist is one of the most wanted feature for all kind of eCommerce website, if you running WooCommerce store this Wishlist plugin might help you better way to display wishlist button and generate loyal customers on your site. it's also help to increase sales and search engine ranking. we have added ready support for WooCommerce wishlist features so you can display wishlist button under product page and shop page under any elements. our wishlist plugin can be use as post favoirates, bookmark and similar way. user can create public or private wishlist.

 ### Wishlist by http://pickplugins.com